Data Processing Agreement (DPA) — Tosvi

 screening, email confirmation.

-• Input validation on all inbound data; secrets stored as environment variables,
+• Input validation on all inbound data; secrets held in a managed secrets vault or

 • Append-only audit log of account actions (no customer PII).